Key Capabilities

 Trigger setup

-- Enable the Channel Message trigger on the assignment.
+Enable the Channel Message trigger

-- Leave keyword filter empty so every message starts a Job.
+Leave the keyword filter empty

 Expected results